 The aim of this paper is to study the FRG at large N. For this purpose we first perform an exact calculation of the effective action $\Gamma[u]$ of the replicated field theory at large N. Its value for a uniform mode and further expansion in cumulants yields a definition of the renormalized disorder consistent with field theoretic approaches.
 The second disorder cumulant is found to obey a closed self-consistent equation.
 All higher cumulants can be constructed recursively from the lower ones.
-It can be easily inverted below the Larkin scale and there the solution is analytic and corresponds to the replica symmetric solution of MP.
-Varying with respect to an infrared scale, here the mass, we obtain the FRG $\beta$ -function in any d at dominant order, $N = \infty$ .
+It can be easily inverted below the Larkin scale and there the solution is analytic and corresponds to the replica symmetric solution of Mézard and Parisi (MP).24 Varying with respect to an infrared scale, here the mass, we obtain the FRG β function in any d at dominant order, N = ∞ .
 The continuation beyond the Larkin scale is remarkably easier to perform on the resulting FRG equation.
-Its solution reveals that the FRG exactly reproduces the non-trivial result of the GVM with full RSB for small overlap.
+Its solution reveals that the FRG exactly reproduces the nontrivial result of the GVM with full RSB for small overlap.
 We also give a formula which yields the complete RSB solution for all overlaps.
-At no point in our derivation ParisiRSB is invoked, as replica symmetry is broken explicitly here.
-Since our saddle point equations for the effective action contain both the MP equations and the FRG, it can be used to describe the crossover from FRG to RSB.
-A qualitative analysis of this crossover is given, as well as a comparison with previous attempts to relate the FRG to the GVM [42].
-Finally, applications to other problems and new perspectives are discussed.
-A short version of this work has appeared in [46].
-In a related paper [47], we give all details of the calculation of the O(1/N) corrections, with the aim of understanding finite but large N.
+At no point in our derivation Parisi RSB is invoked, as replica symmetry is broken explicitly here.
+Since our saddle point equations for the effective action contain both the MP equations and the FRG, it can be used to describe the cross-over from the FRG to the RSB.
+A qualitative analysis of this crossover is given, as well as a comparison with previous attempts to relate the FRG to the GVM.42 Finally, applications to other problems and new perspectives are discussed.
+A short version of this work has appeared in Ref.
+46. In a related paper,47 we give all details of the calculation of the O(1/N) corrections, with the aim of understanding finite but large N.

 The outline of the paper is as follows.
-In Section II we define the model, the effective action and its physical interpretation.
-In Section III we compute the effective action at large N, using the saddle point method and perform a cumulant expansion (Section IV).
-A graphical interpretation is given in Section V. In Section VI we establish the FRG equation at large N (the $\beta$ -function of the theory).
-Then in Section VII we perfom a detailed analysis of the FRG equation for a specific class of disorder correlators, both below and above the Larkin scale.
-In Section VIII we compare the FRG with the MP solution using RSB.
+In Sec.
+II we define the model, the effective action, and its physical interpretation.
+In Sec.
+III we compute the effective action at large N, using the saddle point method, and perform a cumulant expansion (Sec. disorder).
+A graphical interpretation is given in Sec.
+V. In Sec.
+VI we establish the FRG equation at large N (the β function of the theory).
+Then in Sec.
+VII we perform a detailed analysis of the FRG equation for a specific class of disorder correlators, both below and above the Larkin scale.
+In Sec.
+VIII we compare the FRG with the MP solution using RSB.
 First we recall the MP approach and find agreement with the predictions of the FRG calculation.
 Next we extend these results to an arbitrary disorder correlator for which the GVM gives full RSB.
 Finally we discuss the physical interpretation and compare our approach with the one of Ref.
-[42].
-Section IX presents the conclusion.
-The appendices contain several generalizations, the calculation of the third and fourth disorder cumulant, finite temperature fixed points, and an analysis and comparison with the effective action in more conventional field theories.
+42. Section IX presents the conclusion.
+The Appendices contain several generalizations, the calculation of the third and fourth disorder cumulant, finite temperature fixed points, and an analysis and comparison with the effective action in more conventional field theories.